ezzabuzaid/website/pages/blog/journal/running-untrusted-javascript-code.md

 ## Safest option

-I'm particularly fond of Firecracker but it's a bit of work to set up so if cannot afford the time yet you want to be in the safe side do a combination of static analysis and time-boxing execution.
+I'm particularly fond of Firecracker, but it’s a bit of work to set up, so if you cannot afford the time yet, you want to be on the safe side, do a combination of static analysis and time-boxing execution.
 You can use [esprima](https://esprima.org/) to parse the code and check for any malicious act.

 ## How to run TypeScript code?